 Labor’s decarbonisation policies supportive of the net zero transition

-The newly-elected Labor government has communicated a clear focus on addressing climate change, committing to more ambitious goals than its predecessor, with a 43% reduction target for greenhouse gas (GHG) emissions by 2030.
+The newly-elected Labor government has communicated a clear focus on address climate change, committing to more ambitious goals than its predecessor, with a 43% reduction target for greenhouse gas (GHG) emissions by 2030.
 That said, pressure from minor parties and independents for greater reductions may even see these targets increased.

 Beyond emissions targets, Labor has also committed to other policies, including a target of 80% renewable energy in the electricity mix by 2030.
 A lofty goal, the government aims to achieve this through community batteries, low-cost solar banks, the building of new electricity transmission infrastructure and improvements in existing industry’s energy efficiency.
 Assisting industries to decarbonise is also a key initiative, including through agricultural methane reduction, transitioning to low carbon fuel, supporting green hydrogen, waste reduction and the manufacturing of ‘green’ metals and clean energy.
 On top of this, tax incentives to buyers of electric vehicles and the potential for setting pollution limits on the country’s biggest polluters will also help to transform the business sector over the coming years.